bw2-modern-day-researcher/Marketing-Page-Tina/README.md

 The following is a description of the work done by Agustina Sosa at Lambda School during Unit 1 Build Week.

 ## Marketing Page
-I designed and created the home and about page for the app, and also chose the theme colors and designed the logo for the app.
+I designed and created the home and about page for the marketing page of the app, and I also chose the theme colors and designed the logo for the app.

 ## Team Members
 Check out my awesome team members' work: